-If you are new to Bot Builder and want to familiarize with the terms and concepts we use, see Bot Concepts.
+If you are new to Bot Builder and want to familiarize with the terms and concepts we use, refer to Bot Concepts.

 Let’s look at each of the above-mentioned steps in detail.

-Every bot should be built to solve a well-defined use case.
-The first step to creating a well-defined use case involves gathering market requirements and assessing internal needs to create a well-defined use case.
-Typically you’ll want to include all relevant business sponsors, product owners, business analysts, and bot developers in this process.
+Every bot must be built to solve a well-defined use case.
+The first step to create a well-defined use case involves gathering market requirements and assessing internal needs.
+Typically, you want to include all relevant business sponsors, product owners, business analysts, and bot developers in this process.

-Once your Bot’s capabilities and ideal use case are well-defined, Bot developer can begin the process of configuring bot tasks, defining intents, and entities, and build the conversational dialog.
+Once your Bot’s capabilities and ideal use case are well-defined, the Bot developer begins the process of configuring bot tasks, defining intents, entities, and build the conversational dialog.

-Bot capabilities and dialogs should flow naturally from the specs you defined in the previous step.
-It is always valuable to first take the time to review the list of tasks you want the bot to perform and ensure that they will deliver on the benefits you want the bot to provide and the pain points you want it to solve, before starting actual development.
-This will almost certainly save you time in the long run!
+Bot capabilities and dialogs should flow naturally from the specifications you defined in the previous step.
+It is always valuable to take time to review the list of tasks you want the bot to perform.
+Ensure that it delivers on the benefits you want the bot to provide and the pain points you want it to solve, before starting actual development.
+This will certainly save your time in the long run.

-Based on the requirements, decide the type of Bot you want to create.
+Based on the requirements, select the type of Bot you want to create.
 You can create either a

-- Standard Bot – most common type of Bot with various tasks mapped to a conversation flow;
+- Standard Bot – the most common type of Bot with various tasks mapped to a conversation flow.

-- Smart Bot – for common functionality which can be inherited by various verticals within your enterprise.
+- Smart Bot – for common functionality that can be inherited by various verticals within your enterprise.

 Create Bot Tasks

-Combination of various tasks will enable you to map the entire conversation flow that you have designed in the previous step.
+The combination of various tasks enables you to map the entire conversation flow that you have designed in the previous step.

-For example, the most common tasks types that a travel bot might perform could be Book tickets, Find hotels, and Provide weather forecast, each catering to different user intents.
+For example, the most common task types that a travel bot can perform are book tickets, find hotels, and provide weather forecasts, each catering to different user intents.

-Bot developers and business analysts should work together to provide sample utterances and patterns that can be used to complete the initial training, which can be further augmented by an internal testing and field data once you deploy the bot.
+Bot developers and business analysts work together to provide sample utterances and patterns that are used to complete the initial training.
+It can be further augmented by internal testing and field data once you deploy the bot.